I'd like to take a moment and talk with you about what we should be thinking when we see patients that have wear.

 Wear is a great indication of instability within a patient's occlusion.
 We talk about wear, migration, and mobility when we think of the occlusion and the ways that we will see instability show up into our patients' dentition.

-So when you have a patient that comes in, and they're not having any symptoms or any pain or any issues from wear, that patient still deserves the right to have concern expressed for that wear because once dentin gets exposed in the mouth, that problem is only going to accelerate and get worse, and it's a wonderful opportunity for you to sit down with your patient and express a concern for what you're seeing in their mouth.
+When you have a patient that comes in that does not have any symptoms or any pain or any issues from wear, that patient still deserves the right to have concern expressed for that wear.
+Once dentin gets exposed in the mouth, that problem is only going to accelerate and get worse.
+This is a wonderful opportunity for you to sit down with your patient and express a concern for what you're seeing in their mouth.